SPEAK VISUALLY Receive practical tips on how to

 Keep things clean and simple to avoid unnecessary distractions and hold your readers' attention from beginning to the end.

-It can be helpful to begin by making a simple sketch of the general layout of the newsletter and then begin plugging in the necessary content elements as you refine your design.
+It can be helpful to begin by making a simple sketch of the general layout of the newsletter by using a newsletter template and then begin plugging in the necessary content elements as you refine your design.

 With declining attention spans, it is essential that you carefully strategize not only the right content, but also how many different topics you want to introduce.